DanialArab/Fine-tuning-LLMs/README.md

     spam     747
     Name: count, dtype: int64

-Balancing a dataset is a requirement whenever we are dealing with a classification task, there are a lot of different ways of doing this, but here I will go ahead with the undersampling approach.
+Balancing a dataset is a requirement whenever we are dealing with a classification task, there are a lot of different ways of doing this, but here I will go ahead with the undersampling approach and simply doing a random sampling from the majority class to match the number of minority class:

+    Label
+    ham     747
+    spam    747
+    Name: count, dtype: int64